nycu-caslab/OSC2025/labs/lab2.rst

 .. admonition:: Todo

    Modify your bootloader for passing the device tree loading address.
+Remember to change the line in config.txt from "initramfs initramfs.cpio 0x20000000" to "initramfs initramfs.cpio" only.

 .. hint::